dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/Detailed_Longitudinal/README.md

 *config.py* contains all data file paths to be used in the creation of the detailed longitudinal file

-*main.py* perform all the processing in order to then to create the deatiled longitudial file by concatenating the output files
+*main.py* performs all the processing required in order to create the detailed longitudial splits

+*join_splits.sh* is the bash script responsible for merging together all the splits and create the official version of detailed longitudinal file

 *func.py* contains all the function used to process the dataset in main.py, for more info see **PROCESSING SUMMARY** section of this file

+the *test/* folder finally contains all the extra scripts used for QC

 # CHANGES